 Q. WHAT IS A CAREER & TECHNOLOGY CENTER?

-A. It is an extension of the courses of study from your own high school, offering training in occupational, vocational and technical programs.
-This training will develop attitudes and skills that can lead to employment and/or further education.
+A. A ‘CTC’ or Career and Technology center is an extension of the courses of study from your own high school, offering training in occupational, vocational, and technical programs.
+All training meets career and college ready standards.

 Q. HOW MANY CERTIFICATIONS DO YOU OFFER?